Saniya Sethi

 After thoroughly reviewing the insights again, we prioritised and finalised the most significant ones.
 Our process to do this was as follows:

-Step 1: Assign a severity value of 1 (lowest) to 4 (highest) to each of the 9 insights based on the average team member's opinion (Image A).
+Step 1: Based on the average team member's opinion, assign a severity value of 1 (lowest) to 4 (highest) to each of the 9 insights (Image A).

-Step 2: Create a graph with the importance of the task and severity of the usability issue as the axis.
+Step 2: Create a graph with the importance of the task and severity of the usability issue as the axes.

 Step 3: Place the 9 insights on the graph and highlight the ones within the 'High importance of task' and 'High severity of usability issue' areas (Image B).